-35 Years Ago: Grace Slick Quits Jefferson Starship After Drunken Germany Show
+When Grace Slick Quit Jefferson Starship After a Drunken Germany Show

 As showtime neared, Slick tore into an alcohol-fueled tantrum, throwing bottles, refusing to get ready for the concert and demanding more booze from room service.
 By the time the band got onstage, she was in no condition to perform.
-The show was filmed for the German music program ‘Rockpalast,’ but the episode never aired.
-Maybe because Slick began taunting the audience, repeatedly asking, "Who won the war?"
-She also called them Nazis and gave the ‘Heil Hitler!’ salute onstage.
+The show was filmed for the German music program Rockpalast, but never aired – maybe because Slick began taunting the audience, repeatedly asking, "Who won the war?"
+She also called them Nazis and gave the "Heil Hitler!" salute onstage.